sara-nl/picasclient/README.md

 ```

 This will create two extra design documents with the same views (todo, error, done, etc.) but with the extra logic added to check for the property `doc.cores`.
 The documents are called `SingleCore` and `MultiCore`: one for tokens that will use 1 CPU core, and one for tokens that need 4 CPU cores (the number 4 is arbitrary).
-The property in the token can be any property you want, in this case we couple it to the number of cores the job needs.
-The value is set to what the job requires and is when it will be run this property is used.
+The property in the token can be any property you want, in this case we couple it to the number of cores given to the job in slurm.
+The value should be set to what the job requires and then will be used at execution time.

 In the database, these design docs and their views are present and can be used.
 To push some tokens with the `cores` propery to the database, run: